eric-himburg/School_District_Analysis/README.md

 ![screenshot of test scores aggregated by type of school](screenshots/type_performance_initial.png)

 ## Summary
-Overall, the changes caused by the deletion of academically dishonest data were minor and did not have any affect when looking at the district data or the aggregate school data as a whole.
+Overall, the changes caused by the deletion of academically dishonest data were minor and did not have any affect when looking at the aggregate school data as a whole.
 However, several minor changes did occur to the data after the reading and math scores for the ninth grade students of Thomas High School were replaced and these should be noted.
-First,...
+First, the average math score of the district was lowered by a tenth of a point.
+Second, reading scores for the ninth grade students of Thomas High School have been replaced by nan values.
+Third, math scores for the ninth grade students of Thomas High School have been replaced by nan values.
+Fourth, both the average math and reading scores of Thomas High School as a whole have been slightly changed due to the deletion of data.
+No other school data was affected by the deletion.